Georgiy Gongadze: Life in Ukraine (1993–2000)

 Gongadze disappeared on the night of 16 September 2000, after failing to return home.
 Foul play was suspected from the outset.
 The matter immediately attracted widespread public attention and media interest.
 Eighty journalists signed an open letter to Kuchma urging an investigation and complaining that "during the years of Ukrainian independence, not a single high-profile crime against journalists has been fully resolved".
 Kuchma responded by ordering an immediate inquiry.
 This inquiry however, was viewed with scepticism.
 Opposition politician Hryhoriy Omelchenko stated that the disappearance had coincided with Gongadze receiving documents on corruption within the president's own entourage.
 The Verkhovna Rada set up a parallel inquiry run by a special commission.
 Neither investigation produced any results.

+Two months later, on 3 November 2000, a body was found in a forest in the Tarashcha Raion of Kyiv Oblast, some 70 km outside Kyiv, near the city of Tarashcha.
+The corpse had been decapitated and doused in acid, apparently to make identification more difficult; forensic investigations found that the acid bath and decapitation had occurred while the victim was still alive.
+The Russian-edited, Russian-language Ukrainian newspaper Segodnya ("Today") reported that Gongadze had been abducted by policemen and accidentally shot in the head while seated in a vehicle, necessitating his decapitation (to avoid the bullet being recovered and matched to a police weapon).
+His body had been doused in petrol which had failed to burn properly, and had then been dumped.